Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 com.example.mymarketplace.watchfacepush.another_watchface

-Watch faces that don't conform with this convention are rejected by the API.
+The API rejects watch faces that don't conform with this convention.

 Package contents

-The APK contents are strictly enforced.
-Care needs to be taken to ensure the Watch Face Format conforms with the following constraints: It is technically possible to produce Watch Face Format APKs that contain innocuous metadata files and other artifacts, which might be acceptable to Google Play but don't pass the Watch Face Push validation (see below).
+The system strictly enforces APK contents.
+It is technically possible to produce Watch Face Format APKs that contain innocuous metadata files and other artifacts, which might be acceptable to Google Play but don't pass the Watch Face Push validation (see below).

 /AndroidManifest.xml